NSLS-II-LIX/py4xs/docs/hdf.md

   Each `h5xs` object must be initilized with detector configurations and a $q$-grid.

+  ``fh5``: the file handle to the associated h5 file.

-  ``d1s`` : dictionaries of Data1d objects derived from the scattering patterns.
+  ``d1s`` : dictionaries of Data1d objects derived from the scattering patterns, organized by samples, then by data source.

   ``load_data()``: generate the initial `d1s` objects from the scattering patterns